Orderbook

 - For events satisfying

-f <= current_version + 1 <= t
+f <= current_version + 1 <= t:- Update the local orderbook.

 - Remove the event from the buffer.